reference-architecture-ai/reference-architecture.ai/content/_index.md

 +++
-title = "Announcing Reference Architecture for AI" description = "This is the reference architecture for AI to start collaboration and discussion."
+title = "Reference Architecture for AI" description = "This is the reference architecture for AI to start collaboration and discussion."
 +++